tacotranslate/js-package/examples/nextjs-server-side-rendering/readme.md

-# TacoTranslate on an incrementally statically regenerated page through Next.js
+# TacoTranslate on a server rendered page through Next.js

 ## Running this example